ned14/outcome/doc/src/content/tutorial/c-api/limitations.md

 4. You may only use types in your C++ function for which these traits are both true:
   - [`std::is_standard_layout_v<T>`](http://en.cppreference.com/w/cpp/types/is_standard_layout)
   - [`std::is_trivially_copyable_v<T>`](http://en.cppreference.com/w/cpp/types/is_trivially_copyable)
+  - Note that `std::is_trivially_copyable_v<T>` also requires trivial destruction, but NOT trivial construction.
+This means that C++ can do non-trivial construction of otherwise trivial types.
 5. Your C++ function should return either a `result<T, E>` or a `result<T>` i.e. with the `EC` defaulted to `std::error_code` or something with equal layout.
 Note that `std::error_code` has standard layout, and is trivially copyable, and thus is a legal type in C.

-These might seem to be showstoppers to C++ programmers, but with a bit of care during library design, you can actually express a lot of complex C++ and still meet these requirements.
+These type limitations might seem to be showstoppers to C++ programmers, but with a bit of care during library design, you can actually express a lot of complex C++ and still meet these requirements.
 For example, more than 80% of the APIs in my C++ 17 [AFIO](https://ned14.github.io/afio/) library (which I hope to propose